With one-vote margin, recount will determine final results in Brooklyn Park mayoral race

-The Brooklyn Park mayoral race is headed for a recount after Lisa Jacobsondefeated her challenger by a single vote.
+The Brooklyn Park mayoral race is headed for a recount after Lisa Jacobson came in ahead by a single vote.

 The narrow margin triggers an automatic recount.

-Jacobson, a current City Council member, eked out the apparent victory with a strong showing in the city's East District where she won eight of nine precincts.
+Jacobson, a City Council member, eked out the apparent victory with a strong showing in the city's East District, where she won eight of nine precincts.

 Winston, a former member of the city's Budget Advisory Committee, had the most votes in all of the Central District's 10 precincts and came out on top in five of seven precincts in the West District, the city's election results show.